talktalki/grace_portfolio/final-project-part-one.md

 ![Story Arc](story_arc.png)
 - One-line summary: TeleMedicine is a useful tool, but *not* to everyone.
 - User story: As a reader, I want to understand the disparities in telemedicine utilization so that I can make this tool a universal one.
-- Call to action: I can do this by
+- Call to action: I can do this by employing interventions to reduce disparities at my facility.

 ## Initial sketches
 1. Trend over the years